-- If successful, how big can my business realistically get?
-We offer support to entrepreneurs because entrepreneurs create jobs, and jobs help to elevate our regional economy.
+- If successful, how big can my business realistically get, and what types of jobs will be created?
+We offer support to entrepreneurs because entrepreneurs create jobs, and high-quality jobs help to elevate our regional economy.
 If your goal is to create a small business that will only support you and your immediate family, there are better-suited resources to assist you.
 We can refer you to them.

 Is the iHub a Fit For You?

 Starting a business or commercializing a novel product requires a great deal of patience, research, and planning.
 It often requires a fair amount of money, as well (though the iHub does not charge for its basic services).
-If, after reading this, you think you might benefit from the long-term business guidance offered by the professionals at the Palm Springs iHub, Palm Desert iHub, or Indio iHub, we invite you to complete an application.
+If, after reading this, you think you might benefit from the long-term business guidance offered by the professionals at the Palm Springs iHub or the Palm Desert iHub we invite you to contact us for a screening interview and an application.